fiacu/fiacu/README.md

 ## aboutme:
 ``
 I'm a software engineer with extensive experience in the development and implementation of solutions for telecommunications companies, mainly based on management software.
 I stand out for my leadership, organizational and problem-solving skills.
-I have a strong business orientation and extensive technical knowledge, with a long history as a programmer in different technologies, specially in Java, also JavaScript, C# and Ansi C.
+I have a strong business orientation and extensive technical knowledge, with a long history as a programmer in different technologies, specially in Java, also JavaScript, C# and C++.
-Currently working on a migration project, converting monolithic software products to a microservices architecture.
+Currently working in a FinTech company.
 ``

 ## experience:
+  - Balanz (Senior Java Developer / Team Leader )
   - Beesion Technologies (Senior Java Developer / Manager )
   - Verizon Business (Java Developer / Team Leader )
   - Everis (Java Developer)